2014 Thai coup d'état: Anti-coup symbols

 Thai coup protesters used a salute consisting of three fingers symbolising their opposition to the coup; it was inspired originally from The Hunger Games film series, but it was later extended to represent the ideas of liberty, equality and brotherhood.
 The military announced that it would arrest anyone who displayed the salute.
 The salute would later become a prominent symbol of the 2020 pro-democracy protests.

 Protesters then adopted the sandwich as their new anti-coup symbol.
 They handed out sandwiches, shouting "sandwiches for democracy!".
 On 22 June 2014, a student eating sandwiches in front of Siam Paragon and a group of students who were to organise a sandwich activity at the same venue were apprehended and were later placed in detention.

 Apart from using the three-finger salute and eating sandwiches in public, two other acts of expressing anti-coup stance have been criminalised: reading George Orwell's Nineteen Eighty-Four in public, and wearing shirts with certain slogans such as "Peace Please" and "Respect My Vote".

 Private citizens performing other symbolic acts were also apprehended and detained.
 These included: an aged woman wearing a mask with the word "People", a man shouting "I'm a common citizen who feels shame because there's another coup in my country", a fried squid vendor wearing a red shirt, a group of people covering their eyes, ears, and mouths, a group of movie commentators and artistic activists intending to organise the displaying of the film Nineteen Eighty-Four, a group of people holding activities in front of Wat Phra Si Mahathat, a temple in Bangkok, to commemorate the transition of absolute monarchy to constitutional monarchy in the Siamese revolution of 1932, a student playing "La Marseillaise" in public, a group of people holding papers asking "Where are the people?", and a man holding a paper saying "Holding papers is not a crime".
 All were to be tried in military courts for sedition.

 Pro-coup

 On 25 May 2014, a pro-coup group held a counter-rally at the Democracy Monument calling on the NCPO to conduct reforms before a general election.
 The following day, a group of officials from the Ministry of Foreign Affairs held a similar rally.

 Political parties

 Democrat Party leader Abhisit Vejjajiva said on 25 May 2014 that he was sorry that he could not protect democracy.
 The following day, he urged the NCPO to take tough measures against anti-coup groups.

 Academic and religious sectors

 The coup met with strong reactions from Thai academics, with the majority expressing serious concern over its negative impact on Thailand's democracy and human rights.
-But some Thai academics argued that there was no other solution to Thailand's problems.